sammuelyee/docs/cartodb-editor.md

 ### What are private maps?

-We've decoupled table privacy from visualization privacy to give you ultimate control over what aspects of your projects are shareable.
+We've decoupled dataset privacy from visualization privacy to give you ultimate control over what aspects of your projects are shareable.
 This way, your map (and any information selected on its infowindows) can be viewable while your data remains protected.

 ### Visualization privacy options